tainacan/tainacan-wiki/dev/custom-templates.md

 `taxonomy-tnc_tax_123.php`

-A teplate for a specific term
+A template for a specific term

 `taxonomy-tnc_tax_123-term-name.php`